 SECTOR-4 The device shall support 512-byte and 4096-byte logical block sizes.

 TTR-19 When the CC.SHN register is written to notify the device to shutdown it shall not be assumed that power will be lost even after CC.EN is cleared to 0.
-Under these conditions the device shall continue to function properly based on the NVMe and PCIe Specifications.
+Under these 111 15 conditions the device shall continue to function properly based on the NVMe and PCIe Specifications.

 REL-5 The AFR targets in REL-1 (MTBF of 2.5 million hours) and REL-2 (MTBF of 2.0 million hours) shall be maintained up to a continuous reported composite temperature of 77°C (170 °F) (WCTemp) with less than 1% of the device lifetime above WCTemp.
-GFF-6 A CAD file of each supported form factor shall be provided.
-PWR-8 A device shall not consume more power than the PCI-SIG Slot Capabilities register Slot Power Limit regardless of other settings (e.g., PSD in NVMe) and report Entry and Exit Latencies of FFFFFFFFh for all Power State Descriptors above the Slot Power Limit.
-FFE1S-12 A x4 device shall only have a 1C connector.
+DEVLMT- 1 The device shall not have any restrictions on the number of times any of the following events can occur: Firmware downloads and activation supported.
+See GFF-6 A CAD file of each supported form factor shall be provided.
+FWUP-2 (number of firmware downloads) ; or Changing password when taking/changing ownership PWR-8 A device shall not consume more power than the PCI-SIG Slot Capabilities register Slot Power Limit regardless of other settings (e.g., PSD in NVMe) and report Entry and Exit Latencies of FFFFFFFh for all Power State Descriptors above the Slot Power Limit. via TCG; or Crypto erase or block erase (format); or Power cycles; or Set/get features (including power state changes); or FFE1S-12 A x4 device shall only have a 1C connector.
+Log page or debug log retrievals.